VirtualSpaceGit/remapping-ntdll.dll/README.md

 ## 📜 License

-This code is provided under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.